Bridging Tradition and Technology: Why and How I use AI Art in Worldbuilding

 As I develop Legends of Sayarii, a sprawling RPG worldbuilding project for a single author, I’ve chosen to incorporate AI-based image generation tools, like Midjourney and Photoshop’s AI features, into the project’s visual development.
 I know this choice is controversial, particularly within role-playing communities that value authenticity and traditional artistry.
-My hope here is to share the reasoning behind my choice, the approach I take, and ultimately, why I believe this can be a responsible and meaningful medium for creating art in worldbuilding.
+My hope here is to share some of the the reasoning behind my choice, the approach I take, and ultimately, why I believe this can be a responsible and meaningful medium for creating art in worldbuilding.

 The Sayarii Project is a labor of love, developed entirely for my own enjoyment and my game sessions, but with an open invitation for others to use it as a free resource.
 As a single father with a full-time job, my time is limited.
 While I am fully capable of creating artwork by hand, AI tools allow me to populate this world with engaging visuals in a timeframe that works within my reality.
 For a self-funded, passion-driven project, the ability to generate captivating images efficiently is invaluable, keeping me focused on other aspects of the project that need my time and care.